ipo-exe/plans3/README.md

 ```

+### The default `plans3` desktop project

+In the first time you run the `TUI` application, `plans3` automatically creates a directory called `C:/Plans3`.
+This is the standard root directory for all desktop `plans3` _projects_.
+Projects are subdirectories inside the root folder, like `C:/Plans3/myproject/`.

+Once a project is named by the user, `plans3` create the project strucutre, which is divided in two main folders:
+* A directory for datasets in `C:/Plans3/myproject/datasets/`
+* A directory for storing output files in `C:/Plans3/myproject/runbin`

+The `./datasets` directory is divided in `./datasets/observed` and `./datasets/projected`.
+* `./datasets/observed` stores all input and derived data files for the _observation period_ of the project.
+* `./datasets/projected` stores all input and derived data files for projected scenarios periods.

+The `./runbin` directory is divided in `./runbin/simulation` and `./runbin/optimization`.
+* `./runbin/simulation` stores all output data files of simulation procedures, which are located in time-stamped subfolders.
+* `./datasets/projected` stores all output data files of optimization procedures, which are located in time-stamped subfolders.

 ## Running `plans3` as a python package
 Since `plans3` is a function-based software, you may desire to run very specific available functions or
 even embed it on your custom python code.